mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 I regret that decision _slightly_.

-Nothing catastrophic happened, but announcing the sale affected management dynamics and made employee performance issues harder in certain cases.
-I unfortunately need to be a bit vague here to respect the team's privacy.
+Nothing catastrophic happened, but announcing the sale affected management dynamics in certain cases and made it harder to work with employees on performance issues.

 To the team, an acquisition meant the new owner could fire them or drastically change their role.
 If they wanted to interfere with the sale, they could scare off a buyer and slice $50-100k off the valuation.
 Worse, they could delay the sale and leave me in a position where I'm managing the company, trying to prepare it for sale, and [caring for a newborn](/i-sold-tinypilot/#whats-next) all at the same time.